MatthewAThomas/Microcoded-CPU-Simulator/README.md

     123 4 5678

 The text section should be written first, followed by the data section.
+It is assumed that programs will be running bare-metal, so no syscalls are used (i.e. no ecall instruction), and the entire program must be loaded into physical memory: addresses 0 through MEM_SIZE - 1.
 The size of the "physical" memory is defined by the macro MEM_SIZE in mem.c.
-It is assumed that programs will be running bare-metal, so the entire program must be loaded into physical memory: addresses 0 through MEM_SIZE - 1.
 Currently, memory is 1024 bytes.

 ## The Emulator's Parts
 There is a submodule for each 'functional unit' (registers, ALU, etc) and 'connection' (signals, buses).